NathanVrieland/CSCI-3300-notes/practice_questions.md

-# HERE IS A COPY OF MY NOTES ON THE PRACTICE ANSWERS FOR THE FINAL
 # Design

 ## Give an example line of code that does not follow the design best practice recommendation: "Don't talk to strangers."